wesleywardlaw/cheese-mvc-react/walkthrough/3-cheeses-view.md

 - [previous: `2-categories-view.md`](./2-categories-view.md)
 - [next: `4-menus-view.md`](./4-menus-view.md)
 - topics
+  - conditional props
-  - a
+  - complex component interactions
 - components
+  - `<CheesesView>`
+  - `<CheeseForm>`
+  - `<CheeseCategorySelector>`
-  - a
+  - `<CheesesList>`

 Now that we have completed the Categories View it's time to implement the next piece of our dependency chain - the Cheeses View.
 It will have a form to add a new cheese and a table of cheeses with the ability to view cheeses per category.
 This is the most complex set of components for this project.
 The good news is that you will learn a lot implementing it!

 Our Cheese View will be made up of three sub-components.
 The `<CheesesList>` component will render a table of cheeses with their name, category (name), and description.
-The `<CheeseCategorySelector>` component will provide a dropdown menu for selecting a category and a button for firing a request for the cheeses in that category.
+The `<CheeseCategorySelector>` component will provide a dropdown menu for selecting a category.
+When the dropdown menu changes we will use the `onChange` event to fetch cheeses for the chosen category.
 Finally, the `<CheeseForm>` component will be responsible for receiving user input of the name, category, and description and submitting this data to the backend for Cheese creation.

 ## The `<CheesesView>` Component

 The Cheeses View component is responsible for:

 - rendering a form component for creating a new cheese